 “The adhesive is built so it can bond to the paint specifically,” Johnson says.

 PPF comes in rolls with a cap sheet to cover and protect the material during transport and while it is in storage.
-3M, for instance, offers rolls 12' to 60' in width and 50' and 100' of material, except the 48-60" rolls only come in 50' of material, Johnson says.
+3M, for instance, offers rolls 12" to 60" in width; the smaller size comes in rolls of 100', while the 48-60"-wide rolls only come in 50' lengths, Johnson says.

 Wrap shops in particular wanting to get into the business already have a base knowledge about the processes, tools and equipment that will help with installing PPF, says Laura Kvistad, senior marketing communications administrator for 3M.